vtex-apps/product-customizer/docs/README.md

   },
 ````

-Notice that you can use other blocks, such as the `assembly-option-item-image`, as `product-assembly-options`'s child in order to build the Product Customizer component most suitable for your desired scenario.
+:information_source: *Notice that you can use other blocks, such as the `assembly-option-item-image`, as `product-assembly-options`'s child in order to build the Product Customizer component most suitable for your desired scenario.*

 3. Then, declare the props according to your store's scenario.
 For example: